companieshouse/psc-verification-web/docs/application-design.md

 Method 1 applies `sessionMiddleware` to any routes matching `servicePathPrefix`, which is `"/persons-with-significant-control-verification"`.

-Method 2 applies `authenticate` and `fetchVerification` to just the `Urls.NAME_MISMATCH` route. `router.use` will accept any number of middleware or a spread list:
+Method 2 applies `authenticate` and `fetchVerification` to just the `Urls.NAME_MISMATCH` path. `router.use` will accept any number of middleware or a spread list:
 ```ts
 const middleware = [authenticate, fetchVerification];
 router.use(Urls.NAME_MISMATCH, ...middleware, NameMismatchRouter);